-Childhood wounds are supposed to surface when you are in a relationship that is meant to make you grow.
-Terry says we end up marrying the one who is always biting our calves not because we are masochist but because that’s how we grow into intimacy and learn to be vulnerable.
-It’s all fun and games when you are with a partner who doesn’t complain and only gives you back your most beautiful reflection in the mirror.
-Who likes to look ugly, right?
-This kind of partner won’t, however, push you towards the best version of yourself.
-Your life might be easier, of course, but you won’t have the chance to develop your most important human skills.
+When you find yourself in a relationship that supports your growth, childhood wounds tend to surface.
+Terry says we end up marrying the one who is always biting our calves.
+Not because we are masochists, but because that’s how we grow into intimacy and learn to be vulnerable.
+When your partner doesn’t complain and only reflects your most beautiful side, you feel great.
+Such a partner won’t, however, push you towards the best version of yourself.
+Sure, your life might be easier, of course, but you won’t have the chance to develop yourself to the fullest.

-Since we live in a transition period, relationship management is very tough right now.
-We want dedicated partners and lovers who can live and work together on goals and dreams.
-This requires a whole new level of intimacy, which we both crave and are afraid of.
-To build intimacy means being vulnerable and trusting, but also that you grow up beyond your own limitations, wounds and traumas.
-It’s not an easy task.
-In fact, it’s very draining.
-In these relationships, there are actually four people involved, if not more.
-There is your adult self and your inner child, and your partner’s adult self and inner child.
-Conflicts rise when one or both wounded children come out to play.
+In this current period of transition, relationship management is especially tough.
+We desire dedicated partners, who can live and work on shared goals and dreams.
+This requires a whole new level of intimacy which, although craved, is also feared.
+It requires us to be vulnerable, trusting, and that we grow up beyond our limitations, wounds, and traumas.
+This is not an easy task.
+It’s rather draining and energy-consuming.
+In such relationships, there are at least four people involved, if not more.
+There is your adult self, your inner child, and your partner’s adult self and inner child.
+Conflicts arise when one or both wounded children come out to play.

 Amidst the conflict, we are not very good at spotting which part of us is coming forward and which part of our partner we’re talking to.
 Terry affirms you can go through the cycle seventeen times over one single dinner.
 Sometimes it’s hard to keep your cool and a smile on.
 It’s hard work and you must make sure your cup is full by making self-care a top priority.
 There is a clever reason why the first safety rule on airplanes is to put your oxygen mask first.
 The first and most important relationship you can have is the one you have with yourself.
 The quality of the relationship with yourself determines the quality of the relationship you have with others.